-Did you know that you can make money when a stock is falling in price?
+Did you know you can make money when a stock is falling in price?
 Yeah, it’s possible through short selling.
-Let’s say, for some reason you believe the value of a company is going to fall.
-Perhaps whispers about poor earning or bankrupts are whirling, or maybe it’s an airline company that can’t fly due to a pandemic.
+Let’s say.
+For some reason, you believe a company’s value will fall.
+Perhaps whispers about poor earnings or bankrupts are whirling, or maybe it’s an airline company that can’t fly due to a pandemic.
 All of these reasons could be justification for going “short” on a stock.

-When you short a stock, you don’t own the shares outright, but you borrow them from your broker.
-I liken it to renting something; you get to use it temporarily, but you need to return it eventually.
-Keep that n mind about a VW short squeeze.
+When you short a stock, you don’t own the shares outright but borrow them from your broker.
+I liken it to renting something; you get to use it temporarily but need to return it eventually.
+So keep that n mind about a VW short squeeze.

-As an example, you “borrow” or sell short 100 shares of GameStop $400.
+For example, you “borrow” or sell short 100 shares of GameStop for $400.
 You predict the price will fall because it’s so overvalued.
-Sure enough, the share price tanks, you repurchase them back at the bargain-basement price of $40.
+Sure enough, the share price tanks, and you repurchase them back at the bargain-basement price of $40.
 At this point, you return your rented shares to your broker and bank $36,000 in profits.

 Short Interest Ratio Defined

-Like most things in life, there aren’t black and white criteria for calculating the exact math behind the short-interest ratio.
+Like most things, there aren’t black-and-white criteria for calculating the exact math behind the short-interest ratio.
 And it’s no surprise that traders often disagree on the definition because there’s more than one way to calculate it.

-Further complicating matters is the fact that we have a few different definitions of short interest ratio.
+Further complicating matters is that we have a few definitions of short interest ratio.
 To begin with, it could be the number of days to cover or the short interest as a percentage of float.
-Last but not least, we have the NYSE short interest ratio.
+Then last but not least, we have the NYSE short interest ratio.
 Are you confused yet?

-But what we do know is that a short interest as a percentage of float above 20% is considered extremely high.
+But we know that a short interest as a percentage of float above 20% is considered extremely high.
 Furthermore, “days to cover” above 10 indicates extreme pessimism.
-For these reasons, a high short-interest stock should be approached with extreme caution.
+For these reasons, a high short-interest stock should be cautiously approached.

 Defining Characteristics of a High Short Interest Stock

-You’ll see these principles in both the VW short squeeze and the GameStop short squeeze.
+You’ll see these principles in both the VW and GameStop short squeeze.
 If this trend continues, then you’ll know what to look for.

-A high number of shares sold short and/or a low number of shares available to trade.
-With this in mind, if a sudden buying frenzy were to occur, we see short-sellers frantically covering their positions to minimize their loss.
+Many shares sold short and fewer shares were available to trade.
+With this in mind, if a sudden buying frenzy occurs, we see short-sellers frantically covering their positions to minimize loss.

 - A significant pessimistic view is a short interest as a percentage of float above 10%

-- A short interest as a percentage of float above 20% is exceptionally high
+- Short interest as a percentage of float above 20% is exceptionally high

 The Dreaded Short Squeeze

-A short squeeze happens when a stock’s price begins to rise, forcing traders who had bet its price would fall to hastily buy it back to prevent even greater losses.
+A short squeeze happens when a stock’s price rises, forcing traders who had bet its price would fall to buy it back to prevent even greater losses hastily.
 By repurchasing their short positions, a feedback loop got triggered.
 The increasing demand attracts more buyers, which pushes the stock higher.
-In turn, this causes even more short-sellers to buy back or cover their positions.
+This causes even more short-sellers to buy back or cover their positions.

-We don’t have to look too far back for one of the most prolific short squeezes in history.
-TSLA or Telsa shorts lost a combined $245 billion in 2020 as the price soared 743%.
+We don’t have to look too far back for one of history’s most prolific short squeezes.
+TSLA or Telsa shorts lost $245 billion in 2020 as the price soared 743%.

-We have a fantastic video on your website where we explain how to trade a short squeeze, check it out.
+We have a fantastic video explaining how to trade a short squeeze.
+Check it out.

 Let’s Talk About the VW Short Squeeze

-Smack dab in the middle of the 2008 recession, one company bucked the trend.
-If the Volkswagen story tells us anything, it’s that market manipulation can come from both sides of the table.
+Smack dab in the middle of the 2008 recession.
+One company bucked the trend.
+If the Volkswagen story tells us anything, market manipulation can come from both sides of the table.
 It’s not just from big money and institutions.

 VW Short Squeeze Timeline

-Rewind to 2006 when Porsche made a surprise announcement that they wanted to increase their position in VW.
-To do so, they invested and invested heavily, purchasing VW’s shares by the boatload.
+Rewind to 2006 when Porsche announced they wanted to increase their position in VW.
+To do so, they invested heavily, purchasing VW’s shares by boatload.
 Predictably, the stock price started to rise steadily over the years.

 What does one do in this scenario?
 You short the heck out of it, and that’s exactly what the hedge funds did.
-Hedge funds were watching and felt the stock was majorly overvalued and began shorting the stock, betting that it would go down eventually.
+Hedge funds were watching and felt the stock was majorly overvalued and began shorting it, betting it would go down eventually.

-In plain terms, it meant that the actual available float went down from 45% of outstanding shares to around just 1% of outstanding shares.
-Furthermore, the seemingly “low” short interest of 12.8% turned into a massive supply and demand imbalance.
-Thus, millions of shares needed to be bought immediately even though there were simply no shares available to be sold.
+In plain terms, the actual available float went down from 45% of outstanding shares to around just 1% of outstanding shares.
+Furthermore, the seemingly “low” short interest of 12.8% became a massive supply and demand imbalance.
+Thus, millions of shares needed to be bought immediately, even though there were simply no shares available to be sold.